Bhuvnesh Jain

 Research Interests

-My research area is cosmology and gravitational lensing.
+My research area is cosmology, gravitational lensing and machine learning in astronomy.
 The questions I study are: How did small fluctuations in the early universe grow to form the large-scale structure observed today?
 What is the nature of dark matter and dark energy?
 And how did these mysterious components of our universe shape the formation of galaxies and clusters?
+A brief description follows; for details see my publications listed below.

 Gravitational lensing is the shearing and magnification of light we receive from distant galaxies.
 I use ‘weak’ lensing, the small distortions in the shapes of millions of galaxies, to map the large-scale distribution of dark matter and address cosmological questions.
-My other interests span a variety of topics in theory and data analysis, largely enabled by massive cosmological surveys.
-A brief description follows; for details see my publications listed below.

 Galaxy Clusters and Small Scales:

 Galaxy clusters are the largest relaxed structures in the universe.
 A basic question about clusters has vexed cosmologists for decades: what is the boundary of their dark matter ‘halo’?
-We have analyzed galaxy and CMB survey data to identify a sharp feature called splashback via both the galaxy light and lensing.
-Splashback marks the cluster halo boundary and provides a promising new probe of both galaxy evolution and fundamental physics, and my group is pursuing these topics.

 On smaller scales, I have explored how outer parts of planetary systems can be detected and studied statistically with large surveys.
 We have constrained debris disks and Oort clouds around nearby stars via their thermal emission using CMB survey data and explored the detection of Planet 9 with forthcoming surveys.
+We have analyzed survey data to identify a feature called splashback which marks the cluster halo boundary and provides a promising new probe of both galaxy evolution and fundamental physics.

 Astrophysical Tests of Gravity: